-- How the information will be displayed: Text, symbols, combination of text and symbols, the overall screen layout and allowed user interactions from the HMI. - How the information will be built up for the driver: E.g., one C-ITS solution may provide the information 5 km before an incident, while another C-ITS solution may provide the information 2 km before. - How the basic information will be reported to the driver: Speed limits, traffic signs, warnings, etc. - How the C-ITS solution is combined with extra warning features. - The environmental and situational conditions when receiving the messages
+- On which device the C-ITS service is provided. - How the information is displayed: Text, symbols, combination of text and symbols, the overall screen layout and allowed user interactions from the HMI. - How the information is built up for the driver: E.g., one C-ITS solution may provide the information 5 km before an incident, while another C-ITS solution may provide the information 2 km before. - How the C-ITS solution is combined with extra warning features. - The environmental and situational conditions when receiving the messages acceptance for these messages and their appearing rate may favour acceptance or by the contrary favour the system rejection.

 All these aspects will influence on the perceived user acceptance.
-How intervening (informative, advisory warning, or assisting certain services) the messages are and what is the social acceptance for these messages and their appearing rate may favor acceptance or by the contrary favor the system rejection.
+How intervening (informative, advisory warning, or assisting certain services) the messages are and what is the social

 Therefore, it would be good to make an inventory about these different aspects for every relevant use case or group of services in every country.
-In the "

-Annex 1: Examples of inventory tool", an inventory tool is proposed.
+In the "Annex 1: Examples of inventory template", an inventory template is proposed.